hemilabs/docs/how-to-tutorials/pop-mining/README.md

 ## 🛠️ **How It Works**

-1. **Fetching Headers**: PoP Miner retrieves network headers from the Bitcoin Finality Governor for Bitcoin blockchain publication.
+1. **Fetching Headers**: The PoP Miner retrieves network headers from the Bitcoin Finality Governor for Bitcoin blockchain publication.
-2. **Transaction Construction**: It constructs Bitcoin transactions embedding these Hemi Network headers.
+2. **Transaction Construction**: The miner constructs Bitcoin transactions embedding these Hemi Network headers.
 3. **Proof of Publication**: The miner then submits cryptographic proofs back to the Governor, integrating these into Hemi's consensus layer and rewarding the miner.

 ***